ButinVladimir/cyberiada/ROADMAP.md

 ### Regeneration

-This parameters affects how fast crew member HP will regenerate.
+This parameters affects how fast company member HP will regenerate.

+### Experience bonus

+This parameter affects how fast company member gets experience.

+### Initiative

+This parameter affects how soon company member can have their turn in combat.

 ## Attributes

 ### Strength

-Strength is used mostly in weapon requirements and for critical rate bonuses for melee weapons.
+Strength is used mostly in weapon requirements and for damage bonuses for melee weapons.

 ### Endurance

-Endurance affects crew member HP and how fast augmentations can be installed in them.
+Endurance affects company member HP and how fast augmentations can be installed in them.

 ### Perception

 Perception is used in determining whether opponent is hit or not.
-It's another usage is for critical rate bonuses.

 ### Agility

-Agility is used for dodging attacks and increasing hits number in combat.
+Agility is used for dodging attacks in combat.

 ### Intellect

-Intellect affects how much experience crew member gets after completing orders.
+Intellect affects how much experience company member gets after completing orders.
 It also used in weapon requirements, for decreasing search requirements.

 ### Charisma

-Charisma gives bonuses related to money and credibility.
+Charisma affects sidejobs to generate more connections.

 ## Skills

 ### Close combat

-Close combat affects critical rate for close combat weapons such as knifes and SMGs.
+Close combat affects damage and critical rate for close combat weapons such as knifes and SMGs.

 ### Ranged combat